If you feel like it’s getting increasingly difficult to keep up with evolving customer demands, you’re certainly not alone.

 A Customer-relationship management system, or just CRM for short, refers to business software for managing customer interactions.

-The software is designed to consolidate all your customer data in one location.
+The company is Develux believes that the software is designed to consolidate all your customer data in one location.

 This data includes: